Citric Acid

 • Used in small amounts to adjust the pH of products

-• Derived from citrus fruits
+• Originally derived from citrus fruits

 • Keeps formulas from being too alkaline